lihaoyun6/AirBattery/README_en.md

 **3. Why do some device name have a ⚠️ symbol?**
 > If this symbol appears, it means that the device has not updated its battery information for more than ten minutes, and may be offline or turned off.

-**4. Can it read the battery of an iPhone not connected to Wi-Fi?**
+**4. My iPhone is not connected to WiFi, can I get the battery info?**
-> In theory, yes.
-Related functionality will be added in future versions, stay tuned.
+> Please install DockBattery v1.1.2 or higher, enable the `iDevices over BLE` in the preferences, and keep the device's Bluetooth turned on ***(Only supports iPhone or cellular iPad!)***

 **5. Why does DockBattery need Bluetooth permission?**
 > DockBattery needs Bluetooth to capture packets from peripheral devices in order to parse their battery information.